JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 <br/>

 * **With the `wpa_supplicant.conf`-File before first boot** <br/>
 Before you first boot your Raspberry Pi you can change the wpa_supplicant.conf-File on your SD-Card.
-In this File you can set your SSID ans the password.<br/>
+In this File you can set your SSID and the password.<br/>
 Save the changes and exit the file.<br/>
 <br/>

 * **With the `wpa_supplicant.conf`-File after first boot** <br/>
-Open your termins/ssh window.
+Open your terminal/ssh window.
 ```python
 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```